sugarcrm/sucrose/README.md

   - `d3.min.js`
   - `topojson.js`
   - `topojson.min.js`
-1. Run `make sucrose` to just compile the sucrose library
+1. Run `make sucrose` to just compile the sucrose library.
-1. Run `make help` to see a full list of make commands for building specific code components
+1. Run `make help` to see a full list of make commands for building specific code components.

 ## Testing